Osvaldo Alonso: Professional

 Alonso began his career with Pinar del Río in his homeland, after which he defected to the United States in June 2007.

+Charleston Battery

 He trained with Chivas USA and was offered a $12,900 developmental contract with the team.
 Instead, Alonso signed with Charleston Battery on the theory he would get more playing time on a USL First Division team.
 He impressed early after a strong outing in the preseason Carolina Challenge Cup 2008 and enjoyed an impressive debut season in which he started 31 games for the Battery and scored 7 goals.
 He was named 2008 team MVP and Newcomer of the Year by fan votes, the team's Players' Player of the Year by a team vote, and the USL-1 Rookie of the Year by league coach and GM vote.